 Part Two: Removing the Dried Flowers

-1. Remove the top of the container and gently pour out enough of the silica gel to expose a portion of the flowers.
+1. Remove the top of the container and gently pour out enough of the silica gel to expose a portion of the petals.

 2. Remove each flower and gently shake out the silica gel crystals.

-3. Using a new air-tight container, cover the bottom with a thin layer of flower dry silica gel and place the dried flowers inside the container for storage.
+3. Using a new air-tight container, cover the bottom with a thin layer of silica gel and place the dried flowers inside the container for storage.

 4. Seal the container and store for future use.

-5. The remaining silica gel that was used to dry the flowers can be saved to dry more flowers.
+5. The remaining silica gel that was used to dry the flowers can be saved to dry others.